-Kat Mertz was named head women’s soccer coach at the University of Oregon on Dec.
-21, 2012.
-Mertz comes to UO after spending the 2012 season as head coach at Saint Louis University.
+Kat Mertz enters her second season at the University of Oregon after laying the building blocks in her debut campaign with the women’s soccer team, aspiring for unprecedented marks for the program.
+Mertz was named head coach at Oregon on Dec.
+21, 2012 after spending the 2012 season as head coach at Saint Louis University.
 Mertz is the third coach in UO history since the program was returned to the varsity level in 1996.

 Prior to taking over at Saint Louis where she led the Billikens to a 5-9-4 record, Mertz served as an assistant coach at Texas and helped guide the Longhorns to the NCAA Tournament in 2010 and 2011.
 Texas placed nine student-athletes on the All-Big 12 squad and 19 on the Academic All-Conference team during her tenure.